February 21. 2023 - Black History Luncheon at the Ernest L. Knight Center at Alabama A&M University

-The history of Black Business Month can be traced back to the year 2004, when engineering entrepreneur Frederick E. Jordan partnered with the president and executive editor of the scholarly publishing company eAccess Corp,’ John William Templeton, to start this annual reflection and recognition event.
-The intention of the pair was to “drive the policy agenda affecting the 2.6 million African-American businesses,” in order to highlight and empower Black business owners all over, especially given the unique challenges faced by minority business owners.
-This stemmed from Jordan’s own personal experience of the struggle to gain financial backing and funding when he began his own firm in San Francisco in 1969.
+The history of Black Business Month can be traced back to the year 2004 when engineering entrepreneur Frederick E. Jordan partnered with John William Templeton, the president and executive editor of the scholarly publishing company eAccess Corp.
+They initiated this annual reflection and recognition event with the intention of driving the policy agenda that affects the 2.6 million African-American businesses.
+The main focus was to highlight and empower Black business owners all over the country, particularly in light of the unique challenges faced by minority business owners.
+This initiative stemmed from Jordan’s own personal experience of struggling to gain financial backing and funding when he started his own firm in San Francisco back in 1969.

-At the Fourth Atlanta Conference in 1898, conference convener, Dr. William E.B.
-DuBois voiced strategies needed for the growth of Black businesses.
-2 of these tenets are easily in our grasp, but are seemingly elusive in actual application, one being that Blacks would patronize Black business, even to their financial disadvantage (i.e. perhaps paying a little more), and two that Black churches, schools, and newspapers would promote Black business.
-Imagine where our communities might be today, if we had been executing these basics for the last120+ years!
+At the Fourth Atlanta Conference in 1898, conference convener Dr. William E.B.
+DuBois proposed strategies necessary for the growth of Black businesses.
+Two of these tenets are readily within our reach, but they seem elusive in actual application.
+The first is the notion that Black individuals would support Black businesses, even if it meant some financial disadvantage, such as paying slightly more.
+The second is that Black churches, schools, and newspapers would actively promote Black business.
+One can only imagine where our communities might be today if we had consistently followed these principles for the past 120+ years.

 Welcome to the Family